holepunchto/bare/README.md

 ### User data

-:pear:.js provides a common API for simple user data exchange between the embedder, the JavaScript layer, and the native addon layer.
+:pear:.js provides a common API for simple thread-local user data exchange between the embedder, the JavaScript layer, and the native addon layer.
 The API provides a key/value store that associates string keys with JavaScript values, leaving it up to the embedder to decide on the meaning of the keys.
 Keys can be added and retrieved through `pear_set_data()` and `pear_get_data()` from C, and also accessed through `process.data` from JavaScript.

 ## Building